DataArtifex/postman-api/README.md

 *Until this repository is made public, you must generate the Sphinx documentation locally...*

-To do so, first ensure the relevant Sphinx packages are installed in your Python environment:
+First, ensure the relevant Sphinx packages are installed in your Python environment:

 ```
 pip install sphinx sphinx sphinx-rtd-theme sphinx-copybutton myst-parser
 ```

 Then navigate to the `docs` directory and call `make`.

-If you do not have `make` installed in your system you can alternatively call `sphinx-build -M source build`
+If you do not have `make` installed, you can alternatively call:

+`sphinx-build -M source build`

 Upon completion, open the `docs/build/index.html` file in your browser.